sudo-self/Rpi-shairport-sync/README.md

 };
 ```

-For an NSLU2, which has no internal sound card, there appears to be a bug in ALSA — you can not specify a device other than "default".
-Thus:

-On an NSLU2, to drive a first generation Griffin iMic:
+For an NSLU2, to drive a first generation Griffin iMic, a USB sound card:
 ```
 general = {
   name = "Den";